antiface/Documentation/METHODS/GeneralWorkflow/Logs/README.md

     * FIELDNOTES - Obvious what this is;
     * LABNOTES - Same, but inside the lab (otherwise, "in the field");
     * WORKSPACE_SNAPSHOT - Regular screen-captures of work important to retain and see at future date/for future reference;

+#### Potential practices
+* Keeping several types of interlinked/interconnected logs can be a useful form of documentation of the processes of an organization;
+* A log can have many data types, it can take on or contain many different data structures;
+* Logs are always timestamped/datestamped;
+* Try to be as regular as possible in your logging practices;
+* Do reviews and "clean_ups" when you do backups;
+* Keep some physical logfiles, journals, dossiers, etc.;
+* Index cards are still a useful form of documentation;
+* Researchers could ideally share "Cardboxes" across the web;